dat320-2018/assignments/lab1/README.md

 18. If some of the autograder tests fail, you may make changes to your code/answers.

-19. When you are finished with all the tasks for the current lab, and wish to submit, then first make sure you commit your changes and write only the
-    following: `username labX submission` in the first line of the commit message, where you replace `username` with your GitHub username and `X` with the lab number.
-Your usage of slip days will be calculated based on when you pushed this commit to GitHub.
-If there are any issues you want us to pay attention to, please add those comments after an empty line in the commit message.
-If you later find a mistake and want to resubmit, please use `username labX resubmission` as the commit message.

-20. Push your changes using `git push labs`.
+19. Push your changes using `git push labs`.
 You should be able to view your results in the Autograder web interface as described earlier.

 ## Lab Approval